History of the bicycle: 1870s: the high-wheel bicycle

 The rider's legs were often caught underneath the handlebars, so falling free of the machine was often not possible.
 The dangerous nature of these bicycles (as well as Victorian mores) made cycling the preserve of adventurous young men.
 The risk averse, such as elderly gentlemen, preferred the more stable tricycles or quadracycles.
 In addition, women's fashion of the day made the "ordinary" bicycle inaccessible.
 Queen Victoria owned Starley's "Royal Salvo" tricycle, though there is no evidence she actually rode it.

 Although French and English inventors modified the velocipede into the high-wheel bicycle, the French were still recovering from the Franco-Prussian war, so English entrepreneurs put the high-wheeler on the English market, and the machine became very popular there, Coventry, Oxford, Birmingham and Manchester being the centers of the English bicycle industry (and of the arms or sewing machine industries, which had the necessary metalworking and engineering skills for bicycle manufacturing, as in Paris and St. Etienne, and in New England).
 Soon bicycles found their way across the English Channel.
 By 1875, high-wheel bicycles were becoming popular in France, though ridership expanded slowly.

+In 1877, Joseph Henry Hughes' provisional patent application was allowed, titled "Improvements in the bearings of bicycles and velocipedes or carriages".
+Hughes, a local of Birmingham, described a ball bearing race for bicycle and carriage wheels which allowed for initial adjustment of the system to ensure optimal contacts between components, and for subsequent adjustments to compensate for wear of components from use.
+William Bown, an already successful owner of Bown Manufacturing Company, persuaded Hughes to sell rights to this patent to him.
+Having patented improvements to sewing machines and horse clippers himself, Bown also persuaded Hughes join him on further bearing innovations for the next decade.
+This turned into the successful Aeolus brand of ball bearings, used in the first ball-race-pedals and wheel-bearings for bicycles and carriage wheels.